EricDriussi/hugo-image-optimizer/README.md

 I often screw around with my blog, adding and changing images without much attention to size, weight or format.
 As a result, I end up with a bunch of unused images lying around and a less-than ideal performance.

-This takes care of these issues without me having to worry about any of it.
+This takes care of these issues without me having to worry about it.

 ## Dependencies